Xiaoli1127/GitRepository/SimuroSot/SimuroSot_Robo_Challenge_Obstacle_Avoidance.md

 -Enforces the Laws of the Game.

--Controls the match possibly in co-operation with assistant referees.28 Feb, 2017
+-Controls the match possibly in co-operation with assistant referees.

 -Stops, suspends or terminates the match, at his discretion, for an infringements of the Laws